Lockheed Martin Co. (NYSE:LMT) Shares Purchased by Estate Counselors LLC

 The company also recently disclosed a quarterly dividend, which will be paid on Friday, September 24th.
 Shareholders of record on Wednesday, September 1st will be given a $2.60 dividend.
 This represents a $10.40 annualized dividend and a yield of 2.91%.
 The ex-dividend date of this dividend is Tuesday, August 31st.
 Lockheed Martin’s dividend payout ratio (DPR) is 41.87%.

 Several equities research analysts have recently issued reports on LMT shares.
+Wells Fargo & Company raised their price objective on Lockheed Martin from $384.00 to $385.00 and gave the stock an “equal weight” rating in a report on Tuesday, July 27th.
 Credit Suisse Group restated a “neutral” rating and set a $370.20 price objective (down previously from $394.00) on shares of Lockheed Martin in a report on Tuesday, July 27th.
-Wells Fargo & Company raised their price objective on Lockheed Martin from $384.00 to $385.00 and gave the stock an “equal weight” rating in a report on Tuesday, July 27th.
 Four analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
 Lockheed Martin currently has a consensus rating of “Hold” and an average price target of $400.87.

 About Lockheed Martin